ExpressAI/EaaS_API_dev/README.md

 ```

 To use the API, You should go through the following two steps.
-- Step 1: You should load the default configurations and make modifications based on your own needs.
+- **Step 1**: You should load the default configurations and make modifications based on your own needs.
 ```python
 from eaas import Config
 config = Config()